Vinh10Ngo/Nodejs_tuxa_vinhngo_042023/README.md

+Installing Node.js and npm

+Adding npm to the environment PATH

 Pull the source code and **open the project** folder in the IDE.

 Run the command '**npm i**' in the terminal to install the Node Modules directory.